-minimum in constant time with one processor, and insertion, deletion, and decrease key operations (as well as other operations) in constant time with $O(\log n_0)$ processors, n_0 being the maximum number of elements allowed in the priority queue.
+There are two different directions for incorporating parallelism into priority queues.
+The first is to speed up the individual queue operations that handle a single element, using a small number of processors [2, 5, 25, 27, 28].
+For instance, the parallel priority queue of Brodal [2] supports find minimum in constant time with one processor, and insertion, deletion, and decrease key operations (as well as other operations) in constant time with $O(\log n_0)$ processors, $n_0$ being the maximum number of elements allowed in the priority queue.
 The other direction is to support the simultaneous insertion of k elements and the simultaneous deletion of the k smallest elements, k being a constant.
-Pinotti and Pucci introduced in [27] the notion of k-bandwidth parallel priority queue implementations, by giving implementations of k-bandwidth-heaps and k-bandwidth-leftist-heaps for the CREW PRAM.
-Using the k-bandwidth idea Chen and Hu [5] give an EREW PRAM parallel priority queue supporting multi insert and multi delete (of the k smallest elements) in $O(\log \log \frac{n}{k} + \log k)$ time.
-Ranade et al. [29] show how to apply the k-bandwidth technique to achieve a parallel priority queue implementations for hypercubes.
+Pinotti and Pucci introduced in [26] the notion of k-bandwidth parallel priority queue implementations, by giving implementations of k-bandwidth-heaps and k-bandwidth-leftist-heaps for the CREW PRAM.
+Using the k-bandwidth idea Chen and Hu [5] give an EREW PRAM parallel priority queue supporting multi insert and multi delete (of the k smallest elements) in $O(\log \log \frac{n}{k} +$ $\log k$ ) time.
+Ranade et al. [28] show how to apply the k-bandwidth technique to achieve a parallel priority queue implementation for a d-dimensional array of processors, and Pinotti et al. [25] and Das et al. [8] give implementations for hypercubes.
 None of the above data structures supports the simultaneous deletion of k arbitrary elements.

 In this paper we present a parallel priority queue which supports simultaneous insertion and simultaneous decrease key of an arbitrary sequence of elements ordered according to key, in addition to find minimum and single element delete operations.
 These operations can all be performed in constant time.
 Our main result is that any sequence of n queue operations involving m elements in total can be performed in O(n) time using $O(m \log n)$ operations on the EREW PRAM.
 The basic idea in the implementation is to perform a pipelined merging of keys.
 With the aid of our parallel priority queue we can give a parallel implementation on the CREW PRAM of Dijkstra's single-source shortest path algorithm running in O(n) time and $O(m \log n)$ work on digraphs with n nodes and m edges.
-This improves the running time of previous implementations [12, 25] by a logarithmic factor, while sacrificing only a logarithmic factor in the work.
+This improves the running time of previous implementations [11, 24] by a logarithmic factor, while sacrificing only a logarithmic factor in the work.
 This is the fastest, work-efficient parallel algorithm for the single-source shortest path problem.